5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 		* DMI ASPM: Enabled
 		* ErP: Enabled (so USB Power turns off, after PC is shut down)
 	* IO Ports
-		* Internal Graphics: enabled (if CPU has integrated Graphic) </br> **NOTE**: "IGFX" requires a different Frambuffer-Patch to drive a display.
-Default config uses dGPU for Display(s) and iGPU for computational tasks only!
+		* Internal Graphics: enabled (if CPU has integrated graphics). **NOTE**: The config.plist uses dGPU for Display(s) and iGPU for computational tasks by default.
+If you want to use the iGPU to drive a display you need a different Framebuffer Patch (see "EFI Install Instructions for details).
 		* OnBoard LAN Controller: Enabled
 		* Audio Controller: Enabled (if On-Board Sound Card is used)
 		* Above 4G Decoding: Enabled